ada-lang-io/ada-auth/README.md

 See details about Ada formatting tool in [command.txt](progs/command.txt)

+## Purpose

+This fork adds two additional formatters to the [original project:](https://github.com/reznikmm/ada-auth)

+1. Tracer - For understanding what is being emitted by the formatter program.
+2. Ada_Lang_IO - For emitting the .md(x) files needed to put the ARM on https://ada-lang.io/

 ## Building

 This is an Alire crate that you can build with: